Singulink/Singulink.Reflection.Caster/README.md

 ### Performance

-Performance is significantly improved in this library, particularly when using the generic casting methods which do not box the input and return values (thus reducing GC pressure).
+Performance is significantly improved in this library, particularly when using the generic casting methods that do not box the input and return values, resulting in less allocations and lower GC pressure.

 ### Unchecked Casts